9 Top Kitchen Trends You Need To Know About

 • Fingerprint magnets.
 The smooth cabinet fronts will show every fingerprint and smudge.

 • It's not as accessible.
-Pulls and handles aid those with arthritis or limited mobility in open cabinets.
+Pulls and handles assist individuals with arthritis or limited mobility in opening cabinets.

 Handle-less Kitchen Cabinets